rgolubtsov/rgolubtsov.github.io/src/data/docs/openbsd/upgrade-63-to-65.md

 bsd.rd: OK
 ```

-**(c)** Permanently set the new CDN URL (it was changed in the 6.4 release) which will be using during system upgrade and later on during upgrading the packages:
+**(c)** Permanently set the new CDN URL (it was changed in the 6.4 release) which will be using during system upgrade and later on during upgrading packages:

 ```
 $ cat /etc/installurl